wilsonmar/oss-perf/google-analytics.md

 analytics.js is used by Universal Analytics since 2012, which includes an enhanced measurement protocol that supports custom data.
-Custom data can be a numeric metric or categorical (text) dimension.
+Custom data can be a numeric metric or categorical (text) dimension beyond:

  * Traffic source
  * Devices